It’s a him, Mario!

 Players: 2-4 Time: 45-60 minutes Age: 8+

-Although there are two Mario Monopoly Gamers, both versions are just different enough that it justifies talking about, even briefly.
+Although there are two Mario Monopoly Gamers, both versions are just different enough that it justifies talking about.
 The game works in a similar way to its counterpart where players work their way around the boards collecting properties and receiving points for them.
-This time, instead of stages from previous Mario games, the properties are in the form of familiar race tracks from Mario Kart games.
+This time, instead of stages from previous Mario games, the properties are in the form of familiar race tracks from the Mario Kart games.
 As they’re zooming around, players will roll two dice, one that tells them how far to move and another with symbols on it.
-These symbols have various meanings but may also trigger a characters special ability, which will let them move further, collect coins, or force others to drop them.
+These symbols have various meanings but may also trigger a character’s special ability, which will let them move further, collect coins, or force others to drop coins.

 A fun game that’s as exhilarating as being in a high-speed race.
 There’s always something happening in this game and it feels a little more chaotic than the original Monopoly Gamer, but in a good way.
 This one also comes with plenty of other races to collect and is well worth a try.